Gh0sTUFO/odin-recipes/README.md

 # odin-recipes
-First project in the Odin Project
+First project in the Odin Project.
+Nothing much to say really.